deekshajain18/Road-Damage-Detection/README.md

 - Training the Model (main2.py)

--Place your dataset in the appropriate folders (e.g., normal and damage folders).
+- Place your dataset in the appropriate folders (e.g., normal and damage folders).

--Configure the script by modifying the IMG_SIZE variable and other parameters if needed.
+- Configure the script by modifying the IMG_SIZE variable and other parameters if needed.

--The script will train the model, display loss and accuracy plots, and save the trained model as damageroad_detection_model.h5.
+- The script will train the model, display loss and accuracy plots, and save the trained model as damageroad_detection_model.h5.

--Classifying Road Images (test2.py)
+- Classifying Road Images (test2.py)

--Ensure you have a trained model (damageroad_detection_model.h5) in the same directory.
+- Ensure you have a trained model (damageroad_detection_model.h5) in the same directory.

--Enter the path to the road image when prompted.
+- Enter the path to the road image when prompted.

--The script will classify the road image and display the result.
+- The script will classify the road image and display the result.

 ## Additional Notes
 The training script (main2.py) creates visualizations of randomly selected images with their corresponding labels for verification.